Chitauri: Powers and abilities

-The Chitauri were able to mimic human form and absorb human knowledge, by sucking the organs or brains out of the humans they imitated.
-As seen in the scene from the first movie, where one pulls a military officer onto the roof of a building and stabbing the officer's gut and starts to suck something out.
-In their natural form, they appear to be large, and reptilian, but no clear images of their native form have been shown.
+The Chitauri are able to mimic human form and absorb human knowledge by sucking the organs or brains out of the humans they imitate.
+In their natural form, they appear to be large and reptilian, but no clear images of their native form have been shown.

 Inspiration

-Millar's conception of the Chitauri was inspired by the British conspiracy theorist David Icke.
-Icke believes the world is secretly run by an elite called the Illuminati who are in reality shape-shifting reptilian humanoids.
-The term Chitauri to describe these shape-shifting reptilian humanoids gained notoriety from The Reptilian Agenda, where Zulu Shaman and historian, Credo Mutwa and David Icke reveal the story of the Chitauri (reptilian) takeover of planet Earth and how a shape-shifting Chitauri (“Talker”) race has controlled planet Earth for thousands of years.
-Essentially, the term Chitauri is the Shona term meaning “talker” in reference to the reptilians, as shown above in the two different meanings referenced in parentheses.
+Millar's conception of the Chitauri was inspired by British conspiracy theorist David Icke.
+In his interview with Credo Mutwa, Icke learned of the Chitauri and believes the world is secretly run by an elite called the Illuminati who are in reality shapeshifting reptilian humanoids.
+The term Chitauri to describe these humanoids was taken from Icke's The Reptilian Agenda, where Zulu Shaman and historian Credo Mutwa and David Icke reveal the story of the Chitauri (reptilian) takeover of planet Earth and how a shapeshifting Chitauri (“Talker”) race has controlled planet Earth for thousands of years.
+Essentially, the term Chitauri is the Shona term meaning "talker" in reference to the reptilians, as shown above in the two different meanings referenced in parentheses.